openzipkin/zipkin-finagle/README.md

 --- | --- | ---
 zipkin.http.host | localhost:9411 | The network location of the Zipkin http service.
 See http://twitter.github.io/finagle/guide/Names.html
-zipkin.http.hostHeader | zipkin | The Host header used when sending spans to Zipkin zipkin.http.compressionEnabled | true | True implies that spans will be gzipped before transport zipkin.http.tlsEnabled | false | Whether or not the Zipkin host uses TLS zipkin.http.tlsValidationEnabled | true | Whether or not to enable TLS validation for the Zipkin host when TLS is enabled
+zipkin.http.hostHeader | zipkin | The Host header used when sending spans to Zipkin zipkin.http.path | /api/v2/spans | The path to the spans endpoint
+zipkin.http.compressionEnabled | true | True implies that spans will be gzipped before transport zipkin.http.tlsEnabled | false | Whether or not the Zipkin host uses TLS zipkin.http.tlsValidationEnabled | true | Whether or not to enable TLS validation for the Zipkin host when TLS is enabled